rskelly/canvecj/README.md

 Where canvec_extractor.jar is the executable archive and extractor.jobs is the jobs file (there's a sample of the jobs file in this directory).

+NOTE: This program uses Runtime.exec to launch the shp2pgsql program.
+When it does this, Java forks, creating a new process with the same memory footprint as the original one, which may exceed the available memory on your machine.
+When this happens, you get an IOException ("Cannot allocate memory").
+You can prevent this by declaring the size of the VM's heap on startup.
+Something like this should do it:

+	java -Xms64m -Xmx128m -jar canvec_extractor.jar extractor.jobs

 The format of the jobs file is simple.
 Each job is a single line with five space-separated values.
 For example:

 	# Aboriginal lands